Batman: The Killing Joke: Feminist interpretations

-Many have argued that the novel implies that Barbara Gordon is raped by the Joker.
 The book has been the subject of feminist critique, criticizing the treatment of Barbara Gordon.
-Author Brian Cronin notes that "[many] readers felt the violence towards Barbara Gordon was too much, and even Moore, in retrospect, has expressed his displeasure with how the story turned out".
-Author Sharon Packer wrote: "Anyone who feels that feminist critics overreacted to [Gordon's] accident is advised to consult the source material ...
+Author Brian Cronin notes that "many readers felt the violence towards Barbara Gordon was too much, and even Moore, in retrospect, has expressed his displeasure with how the story turned out".
+Author Sharon Packer wrote: "Anyone who feels that feminist critics overreacted to Gordon's accident is advised to consult the source material ...
 Moore's The Killing Joke is sadistic to the core.
 It shows Gordon stripped and mutilated, with before, during and after photos of the attack displayed before her bound and gagged father, the police commissioner.
 She is more than merely disabled".
 Gail Simone included the character's paralysis in a list of "major female characters that had been killed, mutilated, and depowered", dubbing the phenomenon "Women in Refrigerators" in reference to a 1994 Green Lantern story where the title character discovers his girlfriend's mutilated body in his refrigerator.
-Author Jeffrey A. Brown noted The Killing Joke as an example of the "relatively unequal violence [female characters] are subjected to" in the major DC/Marvel Comics industry.
+Author Jeffrey A. Brown noted The Killing Joke as an example of the "relatively unequal violence female characters are subjected to" in the major DC/Marvel Comics industry.
 While male characters may be critically injured or killed, they are more than likely to be returned to their original conception, while "women on the other hand, are more likely to be casually, but irreparably, wounded such as when Barbara Gordon's (the original Batgirl) spine was shattered by the Joker just for fun and has been restricted to a wheelchair for over a decade now".

 Collected editions

 Coloring

 The entire story was recolored by Brian Bolland for the 2008 Deluxe Edition.
 The new colors featured black-and-white flashbacks, as opposed to Higgins' colors, along with one or two items per panel colored in pink or red, up until the helmet of the Red Hood is revealed.
 In addition to recoloring the pages, Bolland also removed the yellow oval around the bat symbol on Batman's chest.
+The blue parts of Batman's costume are changed to black, which doesn't fit with the way the character looked at the time of publication.
 A colored version of Bolland's "An Innocent Guy" was also included.

-Van Jensen of ComicMix said that "the new colors really do improve the book, giving it a subtlety and grimness not present in the original".
-James Donnelly of Pop Syndicate said that the original version "is outdone by Bolland's recoloring", which he said "gives the comic a more timeless quality".
-Seb Patrick of Den of Geek had a lukewarm reaction, calling the recoloring of the flashbacks "superb", but commenting that "some of the [other] changes seem to have less of a point — increasing definition for the sake of it, but giving the book too much of a present-day feel rather than looking like it was printed in the 1980s".
+John Higgins' original coloring was used in DC Universe: The Stories of Alan Moore, which is now out of print.
+A printing of the story with Higgins' original colors on gray matte newsprint paper is also available in Absolute Batman: The Killing Joke.
+In 2023 DC made the Higgins colors available again through the One Bad Day box set, and again in the DC Finest release The Killing Joke and Other Stories.
+There is still no official digital edition available with Higgins' original coloring.